hernpiblo/Peggle-ios/README.md

 ### Model

-#### 1. Ball
+#### 1. Peg

-Ball model is used to represent the balls that can be placed on the level designer game.
+Peg model is used to represent the pegs that can be placed on the level designer game.
 It stores information about color, position and image resource name

 #### 2. Level

 Level model is used to represent the entire level that is designed.
-It stores information about the balls placed and the level name
+It stores information about the pegs placed and the level name

 #### 3. LevelManager